0ptional/serverless-codepipeline/README.md

 `branch` | *string* | false | Branch that should be checked out.
 Defaults to `master`.
 `trigger` | *boolean* | false | Set to `false` if the pipeline should not be triggered on source changes.
 Defaults to `true`.

+*Note: With version 1.3.x and above the trigger is no longer polling.
+Instead, an event rule is created that triggers the pipeline.*

 #### GitHub Source Properties

 Property | Type | Required | Description